 One good thing I can say about the game, however, is that it does have some fairly attractive graphics, both technically and conceptually.
 It actually does a decent job of displaying early on what kind of visuals the Xbox 360 was capable of running.
-There’s also diversity in level design, from stages ranging to vibrant forests to gloomy canyons to hellish caves.
-Enemy design, however, are very generic, with same kinds of enemies appearing in multiple stages of the game, but simply palette-swapped.
+There’s also diversity in level design, from stages ranging from vibrant forests to gloomy canyons to hellish caves.
+Enemy design, however, is very generic, with the same kinds of enemies appearing in multiple stages of the game, but simply palette-swapped.

 Gameplay – 3.5/10

 The game’s play revolves simply around hacking and slashing from point A to point B with a boss at the end of each stage of the game.
 Though Hyrule Warriors is fairly bad for repetition, the degree that this game takes it in is unfathomable from very early on.
 There is some basis in variety, as there are multiple playable characters to go through the story as, who all have their own sets of abilities, but in all honesty, that’s as far as variety goes.
 The second biggest focus in the game, I found, was learning all these different kinds of abilities.
 To learn an ability, the player must kill a pre-designated amount of specific types of enemies.
 When this is achieved, the player can then enter safe sanctuaries, which are scattered all throughout the game, to collect a new ability and then begin to learn a new one.
-Annoyingly, only two abilities can be learnt at a time, adding a little bit of unnecessarily longevity to the game.
+Annoyingly, only two abilities can be learned at a time, adding a little bit of unnecessary longevity to the game.